Keith MacLellan: External Affairs

-Keith MacLellan joined External Affairs in 1950 and was part of the small group of Canadian Foreign Service officers who helped to shape Canada's post war diplomatic efforts and policy in a critical time in Canada's history.
+Keith MacLellan joined the Department of External Affairs in 1950, and was part of the group of Canadian Foreign Service officers who helped shape Canada's post-war diplomatic efforts and policy.

-This group, led by their political masters, shaped and represented a Canadian foreign policy and identity on the world stage that was neither American nor British, yet was, within the constraints of the Cold War, both allied with, yet independent to, all.
-The group's ethos of "multilateralism" successfully defined Canada's separate identity while enabling it to exert its influence through multilateral institutions based on the rule of law such as the United Nations and the World Health Organization.
+The group represented a Canadian identity on the world stage that was, within the constraints of the Cold War, both allied with, yet independent from, the existing American and British identities.
+The group's ethos of "multilateralism" successfully defined Canada's separate identity while enabling it to exert influence through institutions such as the United Nations and the World Health Organization.

-MacLellan's career covered a number of countries that were undergoing "interesting times", most notably: Laos in 1965–1966 when it was in some turmoil, including the Civil War, as a result of the conflict in neighbouring Vietnam; Pakistan in 1974–1977 when the then Prime Minister Zulfikar Ali Bhutto was deposed; and in Afghanistan, in the same period, when a series of coups eventually led to the Soviet invasion.
-Finally, he witnessed the beginning of the unravelling of Yugoslavia in 1979 when President Josip Broz Tito's illness, and subsequent death in 1980, was creating a power vacuum that would end in ethnic divisions and civil war.
+MacLellan's career dealt with political instability in a number of countries, most notably: Laos in 1965–1966, which was in turmoil throughout the 1960s due to the conflict in neighbouring Vietnam and the resulting Laotian Civil War; Afghanistan in 1974–1977, where a series of coups in the 1970s eventually led to the Soviet invasion of 1979; and Pakistan, also from 1974–1977, during the deposition of then Prime Minister Zulfikar Ali Bhutto.
+Finally, he witnessed the onset of Yugoslavia's disintegration when President Josip Broz Tito's illness in 1979, and subsequent death in 1980, created the power vacuum that would ultimately end in civil war.

-It was perhaps in these countries and times that his character and military background came to the fore, as he often eschewed the closed confines of the diplomatic compound in favour of prolonged "fishing trips" in remote provinces where foreigners were rarely seen, but coincidentally, political unrest was simmering.

-Negotiating A Nuclear Non-Proliferation Treaty with Pakistan
+Negotiating a nuclear non-proliferation treaty with Pakistan

 It was however in Pakistan that Keith MacLellan faced his greatest diplomatic challenge, namely to try to get Pakistan and its then Prime Minister Zulfikar Ali Bhutto to sign up to the Nuclear Non-Proliferation Treaty and abandon its aim of manufacturing a nuclear bomb in response to India having exploded their own device, Smiling Buddha, on 18 May 1974.

 Canada had what was believed at the time to be a trump card in the international effort to curb Pakistan's ambitions; namely the supply of uranium and technical support to Pakistan's Canadian manufactured KANUPP nuclear power plant.
 KANUPP was believed at the time to be Pakistan's only source of fissile material from which a bomb could be made.
 At the same time, matters were complicated by France agreeing to sell Pakistan a nuclear fuel reprocessing plant and technical expertise which would have the capability of turning the "spent fuel" from KANUPP into large quantities of weapons grade plutonium.

 While inconceivable in this day and age of instant communications and "special envoy" shuttle diplomacy, the task of bringing Prime Minister Bhutto to the negotiating table and obtaining an agreement fell on Keith MacLellan as Canada's representative in Pakistan.